 FONR needs volunteer help!
 Are you interested in helping to: plan events, staff our booth at events, spruce up our website, develop newsletters, coordinate volunteers, lend a hand for river clean-ups?
 Contact Shari: firstname.lastname@example.org or 707-799-5241 and we will put your skills/interests to work!

-Want to help, but have no time to spare?
-Donate with PayPal here
+Want to help your Napa River, but have no time to spare?
+Donate to FONR on PayPal here